Luckyisrael/blockradar-sdk/README.md

 - Unauthorized returns `{"statusCode":401,"message":"Unauthorized"}`.

 ## Contributing
-- Open PRs with tests and documentation.
+- See `CONTRIBUTING.md` for setup, guidelines, and PR checklist.